everzet/capifony/index.markdown

 Once your `parameters.yml` file is correctly configured, you should be able to test your deployed application.
-On every subsequent deploy, that same `app/config/parameters.yml` file will by symlinked into your application, meaning you only need to configure after the initial deploy.
+On every subsequent deploy, that same `app/config/parameters.yml` file will be symlinked into your application, meaning you only need to configure after the initial deploy.

 <hr />